When Did The iPhone 11 Come Out? And Other FAQs…

 If you’re wondering when the iPhone 11 came out as well as other common iPhone 11 FAQs, this article will answer ALL of your questions…

+Apple may have halted the production of the iPhone 11, signaling the end of its shelf life as a new product, but the device hasn’t vanished from the market.
+Those looking to snag this once-coveted piece of tech can still find refurbished models available for purchase.

+These units come at a substantially reduced cost, offering a budget-friendly alternative to the latest iPhone releases.
+But I’d definitely go with a newer model; the iPhone 11’s lack of 5G and ageing camera module don’t do it any favors in 2023’s bustling market.

 The iPhone 11 is not a new phone by any stretch of the imagination.
-Apple’s latest range of iPhones is currently the iPhone 14 series which is made up of several models: the iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and the iPhone 14 Pro Max.
-Before the iPhone 14, we had Apple’s iPhone 13 line-up, and before that the iPhone 12 range.
+Apple’s latest range of iPhones is currently

+the iPhone 14 series iPhone 15 series which is made up of several models: the iPhone 15, iPhone 15 Plus, iPhone 15 Pro, and the iPhone 15 Pro Max.

-Read on for a full breakdown of what makes Apple’s iPhone 11 kick, including its specs, its release date, whether or not it runs 5G, and what kind of storage options and colors are available.
-We’ll also explore whether the iPhone 11 is still available to buy and how much an iPhone 11 will cost you in 2022.
+Read on for a full breakdown of what makes Apple’s iPhone 11 kick, including its specs, its release date, why it doesn’t 5G, and what kind of storage options and colors are available.

+We’ll also explore whether the iPhone 11 is still available to buy and how much an iPhone 11 will costs right now.

 When Did The iPhone 11 Come Out?

 Apple’s iPhone 11 range which is made up of the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max came out on September 20, 2019.
-As of 2022, these phones are now three years old.
+As of 2023, these phones are now 4 years old.
 In phone years, this is pretty ancient but because they’re iPhones, they’ll run perfectly well and get yearly iOS updates for at least another four to five years.

+The same, however, cannot be said for the vast majority of Android phones which is why, despite its age, the iPhone 11 – and its Pro and Pro Max counterparts – still represent decent value for money in 2023 for the right type of user.
+But as always, there are some things you need to be aware of which we’ll cover below…

 Does It Have 5G?

 There are a couple of things that make the iPhone 11 a rather novel handset, or series of handsets.
 The first thing – and it is a major point – is that none of Apple’s iPhone 11 models, including the Pro and Pro Max, support 5G.
-Apple decided to not use it on the iPhone 11 range, saving it instead for the iPhone 12 when the standard was more readily available.
+Apple decided to not include 5G on the iPhone 11 range, saving it instead for the iPhone 12 when the standard was more readily available.

 For this reason, if you want an iPhone with 5G you’re going to have to avoid the iPhone 11.
 My advice?
 Get the iPhone 13 or the iPhone 14.
 Apple’s iPhone 12 was not a good update; the battery performance dropped significantly and there wasn’t too much else to get excited about.